 Both terminals feature two security checkpoints.
 The TSA checkpoints at Terminal 1 are open 24 hours a day while Terminal 2 often shuts one checkpoint down during lower demand times – both are closed from 10 pm to 3:30 am.

-In case you end up at the wrong terminal there is a train that can connect you between terminals for free during specified hours of the day.
-Don’t laugh, it happens a lot!
+In case you end up at the wrong terminal there is a train that can connect you between terminals for free during specified hours of the day and a shuttle for those with mobility limitations.
+Don’t laugh, it happens more often than you think!